 The defining characteristic of a commercial real estate property is that it contains space that is leased to businesses (or individuals in the case of a multifamily property).
 The rental payments provide income that is used to pay for the property’s operating expenses and debt service.
 Anything left over is distributed to investors/shareholders.

-Gross vs. Net Lease
+Gross Lease vs. Net Lease in Commercial Real Estate

-In a Gross Lease, the tenant pays one monthly rental amount and the landlord uses these funds to pay for the property’s operating and maintenance costs.
+In a gross lease, the tenant pays one monthly rental amount and the landlord uses these funds to pay for the property’s operating and maintenance costs.
 These include things like property taxes, insurance, utilities, and admin.
 Because the landlord is responsible for these items, the rental charge is higher in a gross lease vs. net lease.

-In a Net lease, the tenant pays a base monthly rental amount, plus some portion of the property’s operating and maintenance costs.
-The exact portion depends on the type of net lease and there are three:
+In a net lease, the tenant pays a base monthly rental amount, plus some portion of the property’s operating and maintenance costs.
+The exact portion depends on the type of net lease, and there are three:

 - Single Net Lease: In a single net lease, the tenant pays their base monthly rental amount plus one of the three major expense categories, usually property taxes.